Like women, there are many things that men need in love, and relationships to feel desired. But somehow they fail to express that openly.

 Basically translated, these all mean ‘show no emotion,’ which makes expressing your needs and desires very difficult.

 So you do.
-You show up as a confident and strong man and stuff your emotions deep inside and you might even run like hell, using avoidance anytime something emotional arises, because you have not had the opportunity to openly and frequently flex your emotion muscle like women have.
+You show up as a confident and strong man and stuff your emotions deep inside and you might even run like hell, using avoidance anytime something emotional arises, because you have not had the opportunity to openly and frequently flex your emotion muscle as women have.

 The result is a lack of understanding and connection in relationships between men and women.